nadathos/nadathos.github.io/_posts/2020-04-02-project-first_album.md

 ## Links

-You will be able to find the album on bandcamp [here]() and later on I plan to do some music videos over at [youtube](https://www.youtube.com/channel/UCkyf5Jj3E-74nGi9W7a3xmQ).
+You will be able to find the album on [bandcamp](https://riesenradler.bandcamp.com) and later on I plan to do some music videos over at [youtube](https://www.youtube.com/channel/UCkyf5Jj3E-74nGi9W7a3xmQ).

 ## Credits:

-List of people who helped me getting the album out there
+Concept, Composition and Mix by Riesenradler
+Mastering on Metropolis, With Calatravan Wings, Rondelle de la Fourme d'Ambert and Tgv à l'heure by Emrah Celik Mastering on Sorry, but I lost my Greencard by Austin ...
+Mastering on Heartbeat Turbulence, Dératisation, bonjour, Mars and Beyond by Stella Gotshtein!

+Album Cover Image by V-NA
+Album Cover and Title Design by Ariane Halbauer